Canada's First Fully Indigenized

 Restoring Relationality: We acknowledge the importance of restoring and rebuilding respectful Family, Community, Tribal, and Societal Relations, and embrace harmony with All Our Relations, as the core of integration and healing.

-The Indigenized Art Therapy Diploma spans the course of two summer intensives and two full academic years.
-It includes 500+ hours of coursework, 48 hours of EagleVision (supervision), and 4 hours of research support.
+The Indigenized Expressive Art Therapy Diploma spans the course of two summer intensives and 2.5 full academic years.
+It includes 500+ hours of coursework, practicum supported by EagleVision, research support including arts-based studio exploration, and 20 hours of writing support.
+Students complete a final project/thesis as part of their learning opportunities.

-February 2021 update: The 2021 Indigenized Expressive Arts Therapy cohort begins their program on July 2nd.
+May 2021 update: The 2021 Indigenized Expressive Arts Therapy cohort begins their program on July 2nd.
 All summer classes will be offered online.
-In-person programming may resume in the fall of 2021, with some ongoing options for online participation.
+In-person programming will resume in conjunction with lifting of COVID restrictions, likely in 2022.
+We are hopeful for future face to face and land-based gatherings, while still including ongoing options for online participation.

 For more information about the Indigenized Expressive Arts Therapy Diploma contact WHEAT Institute at email@example.com or register here.